OfficeDev/VBA-content/VBA/Word-VBA/articles/document-sendfaxoverinternet-method-word.md

 Using the  **SendFaxOverInternet** method requires that a fax service is enabled on a user's computer.
 If a fax service is not enabled, the **SendFaxOverInternet** method will cause a runtime error.

-The format used for specifying fax numbers in the Recipients parameter is either recipientsfaxnumber@usersfaxprovider or recipientsname@recipientsfaxnumber.
+The format used for specifying fax numbers in the Recipients parameter is either recipientsfaxnumber@"usersfaxprovider" or recipientsname@recipientsfaxnumber.
 You can access the user's fax provider information using the following registry path: